maf946/Teaching/IST 220/Socket Scripts/README.md

 		clientSocket.close()

 This line closes the socket.
-Since we are at the end of the `While 1` block, we will loop back up to the top and create a new `clientSocket`.
+Since we are at the end of the `while 1:` block, we will loop back up to the top and create a new `clientSocket`.
 Thus, a new socket is being created each time the user enters input into UDPClient.py.

 #### UDPServer.py